lohitsrihas/Python/README.md

 # Python
-Solutions to multiple python exercises
+Solutions to multiple python problems from Codility